Barbie Liberation Organization: Methods

-There is a detailed description of the complex "surgery" they performed originally available on their website, now archived elsewhere, encouraging others to take part in the surgeries themselves.
+There is a detailed description of the complex "surgery" they performed available on their website, encouraging others to take part in the surgeries themselves.
 The surgery required some technical skills, tools and precision, but the voice boxes in the dolls were similar enough that the surgery could be reproduced fairly easily in other parts of the country.
 They outlined the surgery in easy to understand images.
 After the surgery they would secretly return the toys to shelves, what they call reverse shoplifting.

 They also produced a video to explain their point.
 They used the familiar form of the nightly news message, collaged with cutting edge video art techniques to get their point across.
 Viewers would be unable to tell exactly what was news and what was made up, they made some points through exaggerations and some through the use of actual news footage.
 They recruited two children, one from San Diego, California, and one from Albany, New York, to showcase the modified toys to the news.
 Additionally, the BLO used their extra stock of modified dolls to go to stores that were near news stations that were covering the story, planted a modified doll on the shelf, and waited for the journalists to purchase the BLO's toy; this would show the reach and a seemingly large scale operation.
 Having children already prepped to be interviewed and planning ahead to gain media coverage helped the BLO's image and reach.

 The media responded with coverage, but no legal issues were ever seriously raised.
 Hasbro and Mattel, the makers of the dolls brushed off the action with little fuss, although one person was outraged with the "terrorist attacks" directed at children.

-Controversy
+Debate

 Because of the nature of culture jamming, it is hard to tell how many Barbies and G.I.
 Joes were actually switched, and how much of the media attention was orchestrated by the group.
 The artist Igor Vamos, known for acts of media intervention, intentionally fed information to the media to report more cases of the switched identity surgeries.
 Although most sources suggest from 300–500 toys were hacked, other reports up to 3,000 across the country and in other countries like Canada, France and England.
 Others assert that only 12 toys were actually switched and the rest was cleverly arranged media hype by Vamos and his associates.
 This perspective indicates that the project was also a critique of the nature of the television and media culture of the 1990s, which led to other media interventions by Vamos, collaborators, and other groups in the coming years.